geographiclib/geographiclib/python/wrapper/00README.txt

   -D GeographicLib_DIR=../../BUILD

-in the invocation of cmake.
+in the invocation of cmake (the directory is relative to the source directory, python/wrapper).

-"make install" installs PyGeographicLib.so in
+"make install" installs PyGeographicLib in

   ~/.local/lib/python2.7/site-packages

 which is in the default search path for python 2.7.
-To use this in python, do
+To use this in python, do, e.g.,

   $ python
   >>> from PyGeographicLib import Constants, Geodesic